-My current work explores preoccupations with roads, paths, journeys and human marks in the landscape.
+In these abstract sculptures, I explore preoccupations with roads, paths, journeys, and human marks in the landscape.
 They take the vocabulary of lettering: the chisel edged brush and the incised line, and push them deep into abstraction.
-Connecting the body through the haptic act of carving, with landscape in its most elemental form.
-Stones become landscapes; roads, paths, and rivers rich metaphors for our human journeying.
-The cadences of cycling and walking find an echo in the rhythms of carving.
-The experience of traversing a landscape finds its expression in the drawing of a line across a stone.
+Connecting the body through the haptic act of carving, with landscape in its most elemental form; stones become landscapes and roads, paths, and rivers rich metaphors for our human journeying.
+The cadences of cycling, swimming, and walking find an echo in the rhythms of carving, and the experience of traversing a landscape finds its expression in the drawing of a line across a stone.
 Mindful of this moment of environmental crisis; in the age of the Anthropocene, the work asks, "what traces are we leaving in the earth?"